 4. Build a rabid fanbase

-According to Saify, there are over 50 people with Liquid Death tattoos.
+According to Saify, there are over 50 people with Liquid Death tattoos, including, recently, a their first face tattoo.
 They make sure to reward this brand of over-the-top fan loyalty by sending half a year’s supply of water to anyone who gets inked up with their logo.

 Cringe-factor aside, most brands would die for this level of customer loyalty.
 When asked to describe Liquid Death’s approach to branding, Saify said ,“the way that we market this brand is almost like a wrestling character putting on a persona, but it’s still someone you would like to talk to.
 There’s an element of personality to this brand that people really connect to, a little personal touch we’ve added to this business.”